-in the principal market for the asset or liability; or

-Notes to the consolidated financial statements For the year ended 31 December 2023 in the absence of a principal market, in the most advantageous market for the asset or liability.
+- in the principal market for the asset or liability; or - in the absence of a principal market, in the most advantageous market for the asset or liability.

 The principal or the most advantageous market must be accessible by the Group.
 The fair value of an asset or a liability is measured using the assumptions that market participants would use when pricing the asset or liability, assuming that market participants act in their economic best interest.